NYC Backyard Landscaping & Remodeling Costs

 Common elements—from decks to fencing and lighting—that impact backyard landscaping costs in NYC

 Enjoy a change of scenery in your own home.
 Outdoor spaces present an increase in living space and an upgrade to lifestyle.
 However, not all backyards are ready for “prime time” and a remodel is in order.
-Backyard landscaping costs include scope, flooring, demolition, fencing, electrical, and structures.
+NYC landscaping costs for the backyard include scope, flooring, demolition, fencing, electrical, and structures.

 Fortunately, every outdoor space can be improved substantially with some great ideas and expert help.
-Sweeten’s guide will help you understand the most common elements to consider in NYC.
+Our guide will help you understand the most common elements to consider in NYC with some tips from our Sweeten contractors.

 Building an outdoor space: where to start